wpmetabox/docs/_docs/extensions/meta-box-builder.md

 ### Dot notation

-Since 1.2, you can use dot notation to define an array.
+The dot notation is available since version 1.2.
 For the `tax_query` above, you can define with dot notation like so:

 ![dot notation](https://i.imgur.com/YbjBP7A.png)